sodascience/kansenkaart_preprocessing/README.md

     - Selecting variables of interest.
     - Writing `kansenkaart_data.rds` to the scratch folder.

 More information on these four components can be found [here]( https://github.com/sodascience/kansenkaart_preprocessing/blob/cbs_updated/resources/documentation/COMPONENTS.md).
-Information on the child mortality components can be found [here]( https://github.com/sodascience/kansenkaart_preprocessing/blob/cbs_updated/resources/documentation/CHILD_MORTALITY_COHORT.md).

 ## Package management
 The CBS server has specific versions of packages.
 A package version dump is available in the `resources` folder.
 For package management, we use `renv`.
 This ensures the same versions are installed as in CBS.